8 Proven Definitions Of The Typical Italian Way Of Life

 An Italian is either a cigarette or coffee person.
 On common occasions, they are both.

-If you don’t understand a conversation, you would often think two Italian speakers are quarrelling.
-I have to always ask my Italian friends: ”What happened?” ”Is he mad at you?” ”Are those two quarrelling?”.
+If you don’t understand a conversation, you would often think two Italian speakers are quarreling.
+I have to always ask my Italian friends: ”What happened?” ”Is he mad at you?” ”Are those two quarreling?”.

 Italians have sign languages that are easy to understand.
 When speaking they don’t fail to incorporate these in their movements with their hands.

-Cappuccino is not just cappuccino, it is meant for breakfast and breakfast alone.
+Cappuccino is not just a cappuccino, it is meant for breakfast and breakfast alone.

 Italians have a feast during dinner.
 If invited for dinner, go hungry.